 Fiji is one of the famous island countries in the South Pacific and belongs to the island group of Melanesia.
 Its closest neighbor to the west is Vanuatu and Tonga to the east.
 The archipelago of Fiji consists of 333 islands (only one third is inhabited) with the two main ones Viti Levu and Vanua Levu.
 Most people define the beauty of an island by its beaches, climate, and sunsets, and Fiji offers plenty of that.

 Beqa Lagoon Resort

-We dive twice a day where the second dive is always dedicated to the sharks at “Tiger Shark Cathedral.”
+We dive twice a day, where the second dive is always dedicated to the sharks at “Tiger Shark Cathedral.”
 Besides the shark species giving the site its name, you will encounter bull sharks, sicklefin lemon sharks, blacktip reef sharks, grey reef sharks, as well as the always-common tawny nurse sharks.
 Due to the unique setup of the dive, these animals often come very close.
-Since there is hardly any current and always good visibility, this dive even for the novice diver is an incredible and hard to forget experience.
+Since there is hardly any current and always good visibility, this dive is accessible for the novice diver.